Tenbeo/Auth-React-Example/README.md

 #### You have access to an instance

 Connect to you Tenbeo Auth Instance admin panel and create an app.
-Let's name it `react-application-example`.
+- Let's name it `react-application-example` (or change `src/_common/tenbeo.config.ts`)
-Your user has to subscribe to this app.
+- Your user has to subscribe to this app.
+- And your app need to allow the correct host to avoid CORS issues.

-Next, edit `tenbeoAuthInstanceLocation` in `src/_common/tenbeo.config.ts` and replace your instance URL.
+Next, edit `tenbeoAuthInstanceLocation` in `src/_common/tenbeo.config.ts` and replace with your instance URL.

 ### Main files